Swonkio/dsh-agent/README.md

 A **persistent, self-hosted AI agent** built on [DeepSeek Harness](https://github.com/deepseek-ai/deepseek-harness).
 It runs against any OpenAI-compatible model endpoint — a **local** llama.cpp / llama-swap / vLLM / ollama server by default, with hosted providers reachable at runtime — and adds durable memory, self-learning, scheduled jobs, a Telegram gateway, a persona, and the ability to write its own tools.

-It is **not a Raspberry Pi project** — it was first built on one, but everything here runs on any Linux (or macOS) host with Node and a model endpoint.
-The default model is **local**, so nothing leaves the machine unless you choose a hosted model.

 > This is a plugin bundle for DeepSeek Harness, not a standalone program: the harness hosts it, and a model endpoint answers it.
 Both are separate installs — see **Setup**.

 ---